nichwrig/DI-Notes/README.md

 # DI-Notes
-A repository for organizing, storing, and sharing notes workflows and ideas.
+A repository for organizing, storing, and sharing notes, workflows and ideas.